dclenz/edge_usr/docs/chapters/tools/edge_v.rst

 MOAB
 ^^^^
-Details on the MOAB isntallation are given in Sec. :doc:`../install/edge`.
+Details on the MOAB installation are given in Sec. :doc:`../install/edge`.

 EDGE-V
 ^^^^^^
 Analogue to EDGE, EDGE-V uses SCons for the installation.
-Finally, to build EDGE-V tool, please run the following command:
 With a MOAB installation in ``../../libs`` and UCVM installation in ``../../libs/ucvm-17.1.0/``, the build commands reads as:

 .. code-block:: bash